wiggleport/wiggle-docs/linkages.rst

 To understand Wiggleport's *linkages*, let's start with a mechanical analogy for something like that amplifier control panel.

 The horizontal *x* axis will represent some power levels that can change while the amplifier is on.

- This horizontal ruler will represent one *variable* that can change at any time, like perhaps the power setting for the first stage of the amplifier.
+The sliding rack with an arrow represents one *variable* that can change at any time, like perhaps the power setting for the first stage of the amplifier.

 .. figure:: /images/linkage-intro-1.*
   :figwidth: 80%
   :align: center
   :alt: One mechanical 'ruler' pointing at the number four

+Etc.

 .. highlight:: yaml